pachyderm/pachyderm/doc/docs/master/deploy-manage/manage/s3gateway/supported-operations.md

 You can delete an empty S3 bucket in Pachyderm by running a corresponding command for your S3 client.
 The bucket must be empty and have no versioned objects.
-You can also use the `--force` flag to delete all objects in the bucket and the bucket itself.
-The objects versioned by the S3 service might not be deleted.
+For AWS, you can also use the `--force` flag to delete all objects in the bucket and the bucket itself.

 To remove an S3 bucket, run one of the following commands: